dmytrolobov/shortcode-set/README.txt

 * Installation option 2: Download the zip file, then upload the plugin via the wp-admin in the `Plugins` -> `Add new` section.
 Or unzip the archive and upload the folder to the plugins directory `/wp-content/plugins/` via ftp
 * Press `Activate` when you have installed the plugin via dashboard or press `Activate` in the in the `Plugins` list

+== Frequently Asked Questions ==
+= Attributes for button shortcode  =

+You can use next attributes for button shortcode:
+* link - add link to button
+* class - add class to button
+* id - add ID to button

 == Screenshots ==
 1. Options